docker/docs/ee/dtr/admin/configure/deploy-caches/simple-kube.md

 ### Exposing the DTR Cache

 For external access to the DTR cache we need to expose the Cache Pods to the outside world.
-In Kubernetes there are multiple ways for you to expose a service dependent on your infrastructure and your environment.
-For more information see the Kubernetes docs [here](https://kubernetes.io/docs/concepts/services-networking/#publishing-services-service-types) It is important though that you are consistent in exposing the Cache through the same interface you created a certificate for [previously](#create-the-dtr-cache-certificates).
+In Kubernetes there are multiple ways for you to expose a service, dependent on your infrastructure and your environment.
+For more information see the Kubernetes docs [here](https://kubernetes.io/docs/concepts/services-networking/#publishing-services-service-types) It is important though that you are consistent in exposing the cache through the same interface you created a certificate for [previously](#create-the-dtr-cache-certificates).
 Otherwise the TLS certificate may not be valid through this alternative interface.